fix8mt/uri/README.md

 # 3. Building
 This implementation is header only.
 Apart from standard C++20 includes there are no external dependencies needed in your application.
 [Catch2](https://github.com/catchorg/Catch2.git) is used for the built-in unit tests.
+[Criterion](https://github.com/p-ranav/criterion) is used for benchmarking.

 ## i.
 Obtaining the source, building the examples
 To clone and default build all the examples, including the unit tests.